Carborundum Universal: Diversification

-Besides manufacturing, marketing and distribution CUMI also involved in a diversified works like mining, power generation and TOT agreements with various organizations.
+Besides manufacturing, marketing and distribution, CUMI is also involved in diversified works like mining, power generation and TOT agreements with various organizations.

-CUMI acquired Bauxite mines at Bhatia and Okha of Gujarat in India, Silicon Carbide plant in Koratty, Kerala and a Brown Aluminium Oxide grains Plant at Edapally, Kerala, India.
-CUMI established a 12MW Hydroelectric power plant at Maniyar, Kerala in 1994 and a 5.5MW Wind mill at Nallur.
+CUMI acquired Bauxite mines at Bhatia and Okha in Gujarat, a Silicon Carbide plant in Koratty, Kerala and a brown Aluminium Oxide grains plant at Edapally, Kerala.
+CUMI established a 12MW hydroelectric power plant at Maniyar, Kerala in 1994. and a 5.5MW Wind mill at Nallur.

 CUMI made a technology transfer with Answer Technology Inc., USA for advanced monolithics and a technical collaboration with National Institute for Interdisciplinary Science and Technology of India, Bhabha Atomic Research Centre of India and Pennsylvania State University of USA for the development of advanced ceramic technology.